awei863/Projects/JavaScript-PHP-SQL/JavaScript Website/readme.txt

-This is a group project website in which my duties were to create the login and signup page
+This is a project that I've done in school in which the user gets to choose their desired country/city to view photos of.

-This coding project is mainly focused on functionality rather than appearance

-Please look into code if you wish to access it
+Mainly focused on functionality rather than appearance Please look into my code if you wish to assess it, thanks.